modxorg/Docs/en/extras/babel/index.md

 ## Change Babel Settings after Installation

 You may change your Babel settings after setup.
 For example if you want to define a new TV which should be synchronized or add a new context.
-For doing this go to System/Settings in your MODx manager and select the babel namespace.
+For doing this go to System/Settings in your MODX manager and select the babel namespace.
 Now you can edit all Babel related settings:

 ![](babel-settings.png)